Paralives: Development

-Marketing
+Marketing and release

 In January 2021, Paralives won the title of "Most Anticipated Canadian Game" in a poll organised by CanadianGameDevs.com.

-On 12 June 2021, Paralives featured in Wholesome Direct event, showcasing the game's building tools.

-In July 2024, as part of Paralives's showcase at the 2024 Montreal Comiccon, a Paralives booth was set up for attendees to try the build mode demo of the game.

-Paralives revealed the Early Access release date alongside the game's new trailer during PC Gaming Show on June 8, 2025.
+On June 12, 2021, Paralives featured in Wholesome Direct event, showcasing the game's building tools.
+In July 2024, as part of Paralives Studio's showcase at the 2024 Montreal Comiccon, a Paralives booth was set up for attendees to try the build mode demo of the game.
+The developer revealed the Early Access release date alongside the game's new trailer during the PC Gaming Show on June 8, 2025.

+Paralives was released in Early Access on Steam for Windows and macOS on May 25, 2026, at a price of US $39.99.
+The game launched to a positive player reception, selling 250,000 copies within eight hours of its launch on Steam.
+Within the first month after release, the game managed to sell 1 million copies.